Transfer of Business

-4.3 As stated above, the relief does not apply to the sale of stock-in-trade on its own.
-Neither do once-off sales of business assets qualify for the special VAT treatment.
-For example, the sale of an oil tanker by a garage owner who also delivers home heating oil is not a VAT-free supply under Section 20(2)(c).
-However, the sale of the entire home-heating oil distribution business which also includes an oil tanker would qualify for the relief.
+3.3 The relief does not apply to the sale of stock-in-trade on its own or the once-off sales of business assets.
+For example, the sale of an oil tanker by a garage owner who also delivers home heating oil would not qualify for TOB.
+In contrast, the sale of the entire home-heating oil distribution business which also includes that oil tanker would qualify for the relief.

-4.4 The absence of any one of the component parts of the business will not automatically preclude the application of the provision to the transaction.
+3.4 The absence of any one of the component parts of the business from the transfer will not automatically preclude the application of the provision to the transaction.

-4.5 Where a person acquiring a business or part of a business has applied for but has not yet received a VAT registration number, the vendor should apply the provisions of Section 20(2)(c).
+3.5 Where a person acquiring a business, or part of a business, has applied for but has not yet received a VAT registration number, the vendor may apply TOB.

-Circumstances in which the relief extends to services
+Circumstances in which the relief applies to intangible assets

-6.1 The transfer of a publican’s business with accompanying assets qualifies for the relief.
-Revenue treat the consideration charged by one accountable person to another for an agreement to extinguish a publican’s licence, even without the accompanying assets being sold, so that a new publican’s licence may be issued to that other accountable person, as coming within the ambit of section 20(2)(c).
+5.2 The transfer of a publican’s business with accompanying assets qualifies for the relief.
+In addition, the consideration charged to an accountable person for an agreement to extinguish a publican’s licence, even without the accompanying assets being sold, comes within TOB.